iam-abbas/uc-berkeley-bit/README.md

 - Windows doesn't have a module for mysqlclient.
 So before you you install `requirements.txt`.
 Execute the following command in `\webapp`.
 - ``` pip install wheel/mysqlclient-1.4.6-cp38-cp38-win32.whl```

+### Testing
+- You can view the survey at http://localhost:5000/survey
+- You can view the dashboard at http://localhost:5000/dashboard

 # Contribution Guidelines